CrypticDG/DjangoCareerShiftersWebsite/README.md

 #### and you can further alter program as you wish.
 ### 4. Preview of the app
 #### Insert pic
-#### 5. Docker (Deploying website online) If you want to.
+#### 5. Docker (Containerzing/deploying website online) If you want to so its the same on very device.
+#### Docker acts as a VM(Virtual Machine)
 #### Dockerfiles are setup and included to upload to docker desktop
 #### Here you can google how to create image and container
 #### You can create dockerhub account online, where you can create a repo
 #### You can push your Container to dockerhub and make your website live aka deploy it
 #### on a online server for free.
-### Special note: When installing docker be sure to read the requirements for your operating system
+### Special note: When installing docker be sure to read the requirements for your operating system.
-### Do exactly as they say step by step, otherwise you pc might crash and get bluescreen(BSOD).
-### Also then exclude your antivirus and firewall from blocking dockfiles.exe's.
-### Some work is needed here as you run your local machine on Windows but the server on Linux.
-### You can switch container to windows, but leave it on linux to run on docker playground to see
+### It is common to get a BSOD, blue screen if not setup properly with your anti virus,
-### that you app works on a another host/machine.
+### as you are running linux/ubuntu on your windows Machine.

-### Disclaimer: Use docker advise at your own risk! (:  :)
+# *HAVE FUN, AND ENJOY THE APP!!!!
+And recerating it and running it!